andyhmltn/quay/README.md

 <b>Quay.press(object)</b><br/>
 Binds an key press combination to a function call.<br/>
-Pass an object to `Quay.press()`, where the properties names are the key combination, and the value is the function.
+Pass an object to `Quay.press()`, where each property is a key combinations and the value is a function.

 	Quay.press({
 		key_combo : function,